 Herniated discs are much more common in people who smoke.

 Herniated discs in the neck (cervical spine) can cause pain, numbness, or weakness in the neck, shoulders, chest, arms, and hands.
 In some cases a very large herniated disc in the neck may cause weakness or unusual tingling affecting other parts of the body, including the legs.

 How is cervical disc herniation diagnosed?

-A doctor usually can diagnose a herniated disc from your history of symptoms and a physical examination.
+A doctor usually can diagnose a herniated disc from your history of symptoms and a physical exam.
 Your doctor will ask about pain and numbness that might be caused by irritation of one or more of the nerves in the cervical spine.
-If your symptoms suggest a cervical herniated disc, rest and rehabilitation often are recommended before further testing is done.
-If other conditions are suspected, or if there is no improvement in symptoms after a period of rest and rehabilitation, imaging tests such as X-ray, magnetic resonance imaging (MRI), or computerized tomography (CT scan) may be done.
+If your symptoms suggest a cervical herniated disc, rest and rehabilitation (rehab) often are recommended before further testing is done.
+If other conditions are suspected, or if there is no improvement in symptoms after a period of rest and rehab, imaging tests such as X-ray, magnetic resonance imaging (MRI), or computerized tomography (CT scan) may be done.

 How is it treated?